top of page

 Strategies for Navigating Brainspotting Therapy

 • Using Creative Expression: Creative activities can serve as an outlet for emotions tied to CPTSD.
 They offer a valuable means of expression for those who may struggle with verbal communication.
-These creative outlets allow individuals to process their feelings in a non-verbal way and reduce the pressure that often accompanies discussing traumatic experiences directly.
-They can also provide a tangible way to explore complex emotions and thoughts.

 • Self-Care Practices: Engaging in self-care routines, such as meditation, exercise, and healthy eating, can create a sense of stability during difficult times.